 How to get around Mexico City

-Traffic in Mexico City is terrible, due to the city’s huge population (more than 21 million people in the metropolitan area!) and the fact that drivers are CRAZY!
-Unless you have a death wish, I wouldn’t recommend hiring a car in Mexico City, especially if you’re only there for three days.
+Traffic in Mexico City is terrible, due to the city’s huge population (more than 22 million people in the entire metropolitan area!) and the fact that drivers are CRAZY!
+While renting a car in Mexico will give you a bit more flexibility to get to outer areas like Teotihuacan, there are other ways to get around Mexico City in three days.

 The absolute easiest way to get around is by Uber.
 There are always plenty of drivers around and it’s super affordable.
-Handy too if you don’t speak much or any Spanish.
+Handy too if you don’t speak much Spanish.

 Taxis are also plentiful.
 Make sure the driver turns on the meter when you get in and speak as much Spanish as you can.